withastro/docs/src/pages/en/guides/content-collections.md

 Astro provides a reserved directory for Markdown content, `src/content/`.
 This is where **collections** (folders) of Markdown/MDX **entries** (files) can be stored, with a single configuration file to define each collection's **schema** (frontmatter data types and shape).

-## Creating a collection
+## Collections

+A collection is folder containing Markdown or MDX files whose frontmatter all share the same data shape and types.

+Astro [provides built-in functions](#querying-content-collections) for querying your content data files by collection directory name.
+This means every content file in `src/content/` **must** belong to a collection directory.

-All entries in `src/content/` **must** be nested in a "collection" directory.
-This allows you to retrieve a collection of entries based on the directory name, and optionally enforce frontmatter types with a schema.
-In this way, collections are a bit like database tables or content types in a CMS: they help you group similar kinds of content together.
+With this organization, you can retrieve a set of entries based on the collection name, and optionally enforce frontmatter types with a schema.

-What this looks like in practice:
+To create a new collection, add a new directory to `src/content/`, and add Markdown or MDX entries that share frontmatter properties.
+The following example shows two collections: `blog` and `newsletter`.

 ```bash "newsletter/" "blog/"
 src/content/